Using Retail Analytics & Top Retail Metrics to Drive Sales

 - Eliminating worst-selling products: Phase out slow-moving products and increase sales by making room for new merchandise or bestselling items.
 This is also a smart strategy if you’re short on space for storing inventory.

-In action: When working in various jewelry stores, I would monitor the STR of midrange watches and gold charms, as these items were often the most frequently purchased.
-We offered a wide selection of goods in these categories, so it was vital to know which styles needed to be reordered in bulk when placing an order with the supplier.
+In action: When working in various jewelry stores, one of our retail experts Katie-Jay Simmons would monitor the STR of midrange watches and gold charms, as these items were often the most frequently purchased.
+The store offered a wide selection of goods in these categories, so it was vital to know which styles needed to be reordered in bulk when placing an order with the supplier.

 Luckily, sales per category is one retail metric that requires very little calculation.
 It simply involves tracking product sales and totaling those numbers based on whatever categories you’ve assigned.
-If you’re using a POS system like Lightspeed, sales per category numbers are automatically calculated.
+Most POS systems allow you to run sales by category reports automatically.

 If you’re not using a POS system, the ability to track sales per category comes down to the tools you use to organize your inventory.
 For example, if you’re using a separate inventory management software, you could track estimated category sales with inventory counts.
 Some retailers even track category sales with spreadsheets they update at the end of each day, although this can be quite labor-intensive.